 The Board will engage with dissenting shareholders in good faith in the event that a vote of 25% or more is recorded against the remuneration policy, to ascertain with best reasonable effort, the reasons for the dissenting votes, and to address legitimate and reasonable objections which may include amending the remuneration policy, or clarifying or adjusting remuneration governance and/or processes.
-Dissenting shareholders are also invited to engage with the Company by communicating their concerns to the Company Secretary, Bruce Haikney, at bhaikney@nu-world.co.za within a reasonable period after the Annual General Meeting.
+Dissenting shareholders are also invited to engage with the Company by communicating their concerns to the Company Secretary, at information. officer@nuworld.co.za within a reasonable period after the Annual General Meeting.